Systematic approach to measure the performance of microchannel-plate photomultipliers: Photon Detection Efficiency

-The active area ratio or form factor of an MCP-PMT is determined by the ratio between the active photocathode area and the total surface area of the PMT exposed to the incident photon flux.
+The form factor of an MCP-PMT is determined by the ratio between the active photocathode area and the total surface area of the PMT exposed to the incident photon flux.
 Obviously, the FF depends on the type and geometry of the PMT.
 It ranges from $\ll$50\% for small MCP-PMTs to 81\% for the 2-inch Planacon tubes used in the PANDA DIRCs.
-The size of the FF is determined exclusively by the layout and dimensions of the respective tube.
+The value of the FF is determined exclusively by the layout and overall dimensions of the respective tube.